Processing...

 Read-only access for the property you want to analyze.
 We use clicks/impressions/position signals to identify pages whose query reality is drifting away from what their content would suggest they should attract.
 GSC is optional, but it makes drift detection and prioritization far more accurate.

-We store analysis results and derived representations (e.g., embeddings, scores, aggregates, and report outputs).
+We store analysis results and derived representations (embeddings, scores, aggregates, and report outputs).
 We avoid storing raw HTML whenever possible.
-Some features (like “placement snippets”) may store small extracted excerpts needed to render the report (not full pages).
+Some features may store small extracted excerpts needed to render the report — not full pages.
 You can delete analysis data at any time.
 We do not sell or share your data.

 How the drift signal is computed

 Embeddings are vectors that represent semantic meaning.
-We use OpenAI’s text-embedding-3-small to create embeddings and then:
+We use them to:

-• Group pages into semantic clusters (e.g., k-means on embeddings)
+• Group pages into semantic clusters (k-means on embeddings)

 • Compare internal link context vs destination page meaning

-• Calculate distance from your topical “center” (a centroid/center-of-mass embedding)
+• Calculate distance from your topical centre (centroid embedding)

-• UMAP is used for visualization; similarity, distance, and SDI are computed in the original embedding space.
+UMAP is used for visualization only.
+Similarity, distance, and SDI are computed in the original embedding space.

 Raw HTML includes nav, footers, widgets, "related posts," and template repetition.
 Embedding all of that makes vectors represent your template, not your topic.
 Main-content extraction keeps what matters (headings H1–H6, body text, lists, core containers) and reduces boilerplate.
 That makes clustering cleaner and drift detection more precise.

 SDI is a composite score designed for prioritization.
-A common default is:
+The default weighting is:

 60% semantic distance (topical alignment)